collignon/annotation-tools/README.md

 ## to do:

-- avoid duplicates when exporting highlights
+- avoid duplicates when updating highlight imports
+- bash script
 - pinboard notes to markdown